CoderLearnerTime/video-game-algo/README.md

 Python download: https://www.python.org/downloads/ (for Windows users, make sure to check Add to PATH in installation if it pops up)

-Pygame: in the command line, run: python -m pip install -U pygame --user (if this doesn't run then try python3 instead of python)
+To install the required packages for this project, run: pip install -r requirements.txt